Image Credit: Image copyright www.InsectIdentification.org; No Reproduction Permitted

-The small white crescent moon on the wing of the Pearl Crescent Butterfly is a good indicator to use for identifying it.
+The small white crescent moon on the underside of the fore wing of the Pearl Crescent Butterfly is a helpful feature for identifying it.

 Pearl Crescent Butterfly Videos